 Prevention tips: Always be vigilant.
 Never let the bath run unattended, repair small leaks immediately and, if your bathroom is in the basement, make sure your appliances are protected by anti-backflow valves.

 Leaking dishwasher or washing machine hoses

 Hoses and pipes leak due to corrosion, a damaged fitting, or just wear and tear.

 Prevention tips: Check the condition of the pipes regularly.
 Consider replacing them with metal-reinforced hoses.
-Avoid using these appliances if you aren’t home during their operation.
+Avoid running the dishwasher and washing machine when you’re not at home.

 Cooking fires are the number one cause of home fires.
 Further, the leading cause of fires in the kitchen is unattended cooking.
 Heating oil specifically is a significant fire hazard.
 In just seconds, oil can ignite into a fire that becomes impossible to control.

-Prevention tips: When cooking never leave the stove unattended.
-When cooking with oil, use a deep fryer as it’s much safer.
+Prevention tips: Never leave the stove unattended when you cook.
+For oil frying, a deep fryer is a safer option than an open pan.
 Be sure to use a CSA or ULC certified fryer with a thermostat.
 Read the instructions for use and storage and turn it off immediately after use.

-- Use in a well-ventilated area and position the BBQ away from any flammable material and in such a way that it does not block any exit.
+- Use your barbecue in a well-ventilated area.
+Position it away from any flammable material and make sure it does not block any exits.

 - Always lift up the lid before opening the valve of the tank; then turn on the burners and press the igniter switch.

 - Make sure that all pipes and hoses are empty by first closing the tank’s valve and then shutting off the burners.